Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 T-levels measured are of two kinds: bound testosterone and free (unbound) testosterone.
 About 98% of what your body produces is bound to either albumin or sex hormone-binding globulin (SHBG), which is why it's called “bound” testosterone.

 Free testosterone is the remaining 2%, and it connects with the testosterone receptors of the body's cells.
-It's responsible for secondary male sexual characteristics such as facial hair and a deeper voice [1].
+According to an article from the Mayo Clinic Labs website, it's responsible for secondary male sexual characteristics such as facial hair and a deeper voice [1].

 T-level measurements are either free or total, where the latter measures the cumulative amount of both bound and unbound testosterone in the body.